AndyMc3000/ci-ms3-pool-club/README.md

 #### <br> ####
 <hr>

 The design of the CPC website was determined by assessing and quantifying the goals and objectives of the club organisers ('client stories'), as well as the requirements of players who will visit and use the site ('user stories').
 Following the determination of client and user stories and their subsequent technical requirements, the site was designed using the principles of Jesse James Garrett's '5 Planes of UX Design'.
-The outcome or tasks created for each of the 5 design planes is outlinined below.
+The outcome or tasks created for each of the 5 design planes is outlined below.

 ### 1. The Strategy Plane ###

 The Strategy Plane, as defined by Jesse James Garrett "..incorporates not only what the people running the site want to get out of it but what the users want to get out of the site as well."

-Please see below details of the 'Client Stories' to detail the requirements of the CPC, and the 'User Stories' which highlight the requiremnts of club members/players.
+Please see below details of the 'Client Stories' to detail the requirements of the CPC organisers, and the 'User Stories' which highlight the requiremnts of club members/players.

 #### Client Stories ####
 > - [x] “One of the main goals of the website is to grow the membership of Cill na Martra Pool Club, and to provide value to visitors in the information is provides about the CPC.”